iPawl/HugeSlides/README.md

 Huge Slides beta 1
 ==========

-With HugeSlides, quickly and easily view big pics and more
+With HugeSlides, quickly and easily view big pics and more.